ndapa/ndapa.github.io/index.md

 ### Bio:

 Ndapa Nakashole is an Associate Professor of Computer Science at the University of California, San Diego (UCSD).
+Ndapa is  also the Founder & Chief Scientist of [Okalai AI](https://okalai.org) .
 Her research focuses on natural language processing (NLP), with particular emphasis on multilingual models, interpretability, and AI for healthcare.